luke-hill/ruby-training/metaprogramming/README.md

 $ rspec
 ```

-By now you should know that to start with all of the examples will fail!
-The output should contain (near the bottom)
+And again, you'll notice some failures....
+However, there will also be some passing tests.

+Do not fret though, these tests are simply here to ensure that you adhere to the rules whereby you
+do not edit or remove the pre-existing methods.

 ```
-Finished in 0.00809 seconds (files took 0.12821 seconds to load) 5 examples, 5 failures
+Finished in 0.00414 seconds (files took 0.04523 seconds to load) 6 examples, 5 failures
 ```

 ## Committing your work